Gift of Life Donor Memorial Wall

 Organ, tissue and eye donation is a generous gift that saves and heals thousands of lives every year.
 Even with the best medicine and technology, transplants aren’t possible without one person giving selflessly to another.

-The inspiration for the Gift of Life wall at Regions came from a hospital in Texas.
-That memorial wall started after the hospital hung up a photo of a young organ donor.
+The inspiration for our Gift of Life Wall came from a hospital in Texas.
+Their memorial wall started after the hospital hung up a photo of a young organ donor.
 Photos of other organ donors soon followed.
 And before long, the hospital had a wall of photos remembering all organ donors.

+It’s very easy.
 If you want to be a donor, you can sign up when you renew your driver’s license or your state ID card.
 Simply check the box on the application next time you renew your license or ID card.
-Of if you want to sign up sooner, you can also register online.

-For more info on the Gift of Life Donor Memorial Wall or about organ, tissue and eye donation, contact Rob Ruff, chaplain at Regions Hospital, at 651-254-1431.
-Or email him at email@example.com.
+For more information on the Gift of Life Donor Memorial Wall or about organ, tissue and eye donation, contact Rob Ruff, chaplain at Regions Hospital, at